Michael Wood (New Zealand politician)

-Michael Philip Wood (born 10 May 1980) is a New Zealand Labour Party politician and a member of the New Zealand House of Representatives, representing Mount Roskill.
-He is Minister of Transport, Minister of Immigration and Minister for Auckland in the Sixth Labour Government.
+Michael Philip Wood (born 10 May 1980) is a New Zealand Labour Party politician and a former member of the New Zealand House of Representatives, representing Mount Roskill between 2016 and 2023.

+He was Minister of Immigration, Minister for Workplace Relations and Safety, Minister of Transport, and Minister for Auckland in the second term of the Sixth Labour Government until his resignation in June 2023 due to controversies over shares.

 Early life

 Wood was born in 1980.
 He attended Pakuranga College and graduated from the University of Auckland with a Bachelor of Arts in 2005.
 While a university student Wood worked as a Christmas tree salesman.
 After finishing university he initially worked in retail jobs for several years, including at Hugh Wright's, a men's clothing store.
 He joined the union movement, and worked as an organiser as a senior negotiator for the financial sector union Finance and Information Workers Union.
 He then joined Habitat for Humanity as an advisor working on several issues such as their health and safety procedures.

 Labour Party activism and candidancy

 In 1998, his first year at university, he became critical of the direction of New Zealand under the Fourth National Government, confirmed by that year's power crisis in Auckland.
 Wood reflected that the period was "a sign that things weren’t working well in our society."
 He joined Princes Street Labour and later took part in the Hikoi for Hope, a 1998 nationwide protest against inequality led by the Anglican Church of New Zealand.

-Wood stood unsuccessfully for Labour in Pakuranga during the 2002 and 2005 elections and was on the Labour Party list in 2008.
-In 2010 he was elected to the Puketāpapa Local Board representing Roskill Community Voice, and was re-elected in 2013.
+Before being elected to Parliament for the first time in 2016, Wood stood unsuccessfully for Labour on numerous occasions, often in safe National seats.
+He stood in Pakuranga during the 2002 and 2005 elections and was on the Labour Party list in 2008.
 He was the Labour candidate during the 2011 Botany by-election and in the 2014 election stood in Epsom.